davidwestberry/MERN-tutorial/part-1.md

 const port = 3000;
 ```

-In an express application, a simple way to define routes is to use `app.get()` for a route that responds to 'GET' requests, `app.post` for a route that responds to 'POST' requests, etc. So on the next line I tell the Express application to listen for HTTP GET requests at the root URL ('/') or _**route**_.
-So this simple app will respond with 'Hello World' when you make a request to the root URL of the application, and it will respond with a **404** error if you request any other URL or route.
-The `app.get()` method requires at least 2 parameters, the first is the route or URL path to listen for requests on, the second is the function that will execute when a request is made to that route.
-In this example I used a simple Javascript anonymous function.
-The function that executes will have 2 parameters passed to it by the Express application framework: the [request object(`req`)](https://expressjs.com/en/4x/api.html#req) and the [response object(`res`)](https://expressjs.com/en/4x/api.html#res).
-The request object will have information from the HTTP request, including query parameters, headers passed with the request, and if this is a POST route, it will include any data sent in the body of the request.
+In an Express application, you can define basic routes by using app.METHOD(`PATH`, `HANDLER`)\
+Where\
+* **app** - is an instance of the express library
+* **METHOD** - is any valid HTTP Method ('GET', 'POST', 'PUT', 'DELETE') or all
+* **PATH** - is the path or route on the server (/, /user/profile, /login, etc)
+* **HANDLER** - is a function that gets executed when requests are made to the specified route or path
+So here I used `app.get` to define a route that listens for 'GET' requests, and used a simple anonymous function as the _handler_
 ```javascript
 app.get('/', function(req, res){
     res.send('Hello World');
 });
 ```
-The route definitions can also take additional parameters for [middleware](https://expressjs.com/en/guide/using-middleware.html) functions before the function that will execute when a request is made to that route.
+The route definitions can also take additional parameters for [middleware](https://expressjs.com/en/guide/using-middleware.html) functions between the _PATH_ and _HANDLER_.
 We will discuss middleware more in a future post.\

 The last line tells our Express app to start running and listen for requests on port 3000.
 Like the `app.get()` method, the `app.listen()` method takes some parameters as well.
 The first parameter is the port to listen on, the second is a function that will execute once our Express app has started and is actively listening for requests.
 Again, I just used an anonymous function, and log to the console that the server is ready for requests.
 ```javascript